 …He leadeth me beside the still waters. ~Psalm 23:2b

-Do you ever go hiking?
-If so, do you have a place that you enjoy hiking which has a hidden water source?
-Do you know a place where water flows from the melting snow of winter and provides a refreshing spot to cool your feet, to wash your hands, and to park and rest?
-David was very well-acquainted with the rugged wilderness of Judaea.
-As a shepherd, he had water sources he would lead his sheep to so that they would be properly hydrated.
+Have you ever gone hiking?
+If so, do you have a place that you enjoy hiking to that has a hidden water source?
+A place where water flows in from the melting snow of winter and provides a cool, refreshing spot to cool your feet, wash your hands, and rest?
+David was a man who was very well-acquainted with the rugged wilderness of Judea.
+As a shepherd, he knew water sources that he would lead his sheep to so that they could be properly hydrated.
 As a believer going through rough times, David learned how to lean upon the Chief Shepherd for his daily needs.
 David refers to the still waters that the Lord led him to.
 There are valuable lessons for us when we come to the place of still waters.

 There is the Lord of the still waters.

 “He leadeth me beside the still waters.”
 In the walk of faith, we will eventually come to the place where God has to lead us to the water source for us to abide at.
 It teaches us that the Lord is in control.
 When God told Elijah to go to the brook Cherith, his thoughts might have been, “This is a water source that will dwindle and dry up.”
 Every day as he drank from that brook, his thinking went from rejection to tolerance to acceptance.
 He learned that God was the Lord of that water brook.
 A dwindling brook does not change God’s omnipotence.
 In the same way, your dwindling strength, savings, and situation does not change God in His power.